 The SP CSI-RS/CSI-IM Resource Set Activation/Deactivation for Candidate Cell MAC CE is identified by a MAC subheader with eLCID as specified in Table 6.2.1-1b.
 It has a variable size and consists of the following fields (Figure 6.1.3.12a-1):

-- A/D: This field indicates whether to activate or deactivate the indicated SP CSI-RS resource set for the candidate cell(s) associated with the CSI Resource Configuration ID1 in the same octet, or SP CSI-RS and CSI-IM resource set for the candidate cell(s) associated with the CSI Resource Configuration ID2 in the same octet, respectively.
+- A/D: This field indicates whether to activate or deactivate the SP CSI-RS resource set for the candidate cell(s) indicated by CSI Resource Configuration ID1 in the same octet, and the SP CSI-IM resource set for the candidate cell(s) indicated by CSI Resource Configuration ID2, if present.
 The field is set to 1 to indicate activation, otherwise it indicates deactivation;

-- CSI Resource Configuration ID1: This field indicates the index of the LTM CSI resource configuration corresponding to LTM-CSI-ResourceConfigId as specified in TS 38.331 [5].
+- CSI Resource Configuration ID1: This field contains the LTM-CSI-ResourceConfigId of an LTM CSI resource configuration as specified in TS 38.331 [5].
 This LTM CSI resource configuration includes an SP CSI-RS resource set for the candidate cell(s) for measurement.
 The length of the field is 7 bits;

+- IM: This field indicates the presence of the CSI Resource Configuration ID2 field.
+If the IM field is set to 1, the CSI Resource Configuration ID2 field is present in the same octet.
+If the IM field is set to 0 and the A/D field is set to 1, the CSI Resource Configuration ID2 is not present, and the TCI State ID0 is present in the same octet, and the corresponding reserved bit is not present.
+If the A/D field is set to 0, the IM field and the CSI Resource Configuration ID2 field is not present.

-- CSI Resource Configuration ID2: This field indicates the index of the LTM CSI resource configuration corresponding to LTM-CSI-ResourceConfigId as specified in TS 38.331 [5].
+- CSI Resource Configuration ID2: This field contains the LTM-CSI-ResourceConfigId of an LTM CSI resource configuration as specified in TS 38.331 [5].
 This LTM CSI resource configuration includes an SP CSI-IM resource set for the candidate cell(s).
-If the SP CSI-IM resource set for the candidate cell(s) is not configured in TS 38.331 [5], this field and the reserved bit in the same octet are absent.
+If the SP CSI-IM resource set for the candidate cell(s) is not configured in TS 38.331 [5], this field and the IM field in the same octet are absent.
 The length of the field is 7 bits;

-- TCI State IDi: This field contains TCI-StateId, as specified in TS 38.331 [5], of a TCI State, which is used as QCL source for the resource within the Semi Persistent NZP CSI-RS resource set corresponding to LTM-CSI-ResourceConfigId as specified in TS 38.331 [5].
+- TCI State IDi: This field contains TCI-StateId within LTM-TCI-Info, as specified in TS 38.331 [5], of a TCI State, which is used as QCL source for the resource within the Semi Persistent NZP CSI-RS resource set corresponding to LTM-CSI-ResourceConfigId as specified in TS 38.331 [5].
 TCI State ID0 indicates TCI State for the first resource within the Semi Persistent NZP CSI-RS resource set, TCI State ID1 for the second one and so on.
 If the A/D field is set to 0, the octets containing TCI State ID field(s) are not present.
 The length of the field is 7 bits;

 - R: Reserved bit, set to 0.